PyDataKL/pydatakl.github.io/content/posts/speaker-spotlight_laleh-asadzadeh/index.md

   - data-science-journeys
 ---

-This is the second in our series of articles following our Data Science Journeys webinar, where we ask the panelists questions from our community that could not make it into the webinar.
+This is the second in our series of articles following our Data Science Journeys webinar featuring Senior Lead Data Scientist, Laleh Asadzadeh.
 Enjoy!

 ## The speaker